 Title: What Lies Within Us

-Spoilers: Follows directly on from the 6/01/2012 and chronicles what may have happened in the weeks they were offscreen.
+Spoilers: Follows directly on from the reunion of 6/01/2012 and chronicles what may have happened in the weeks they were offscreen.

 Rating: M - because it's Chryed and they're making up -_-

 Summary: Christian and Syed love each other.
 But the unbreakable has been broken; and now they have to pick up the pieces of their shattered relationship and put them back together.

 A/N: I think that the hand hold, or 'Hand Spoon' as I like to call it (because Christian's hand was, in essence, spooning Syed's hand), was the start of a long process for Christian and Syed as they attempt to put their relationship back on track; it symbolised the fact that they love each other immeasurably, but it also showed the quiet tentativeness of the reconciliation, the fact that they are going to have to let the issues into the open and get to know one another again.
 They need to rediscover why they loved one another so much; they need to remember what they fought so hard for.
 And I'm a little bit glad that EastEnders did not show us those vital few weeks onscreen, as it means that I get to have a go at chronicling them.
 So here it is; my interpretation.
 And I hope I do them justice.